What to expect in your first week

 Joining your course and your attendance

-You should try to avoid joining your course late as this will negatively affect your studies.
+You should try to avoid joining your course late as this will negatively affect your studies and may not be possible.
 Your term start date and the last date for registration is in your offer letter.

 If you're travelling to the UK and will be staying in university accommodation, you'll also need to contact the Student Housing team at firstname.lastname@example.org to let them know when you'll be arriving.